LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

       Once you have successfully completed this procedure the Title bar of the Firmware Loader will display [+DMR]

+    - The firmware can optionally support an additional language.
+Select this in the 'Additional Language' dropdown menu if you need it.
-    - Click 'Select Open firmware file & Update'
+    - Click 'Select Open firmware file & Update' or 'Select a File and Update'
     - Select a previously downloaded .zip firmware file.
 (The most recent file can be found at the download location given in [section 1.1](#download-links-and-other-resources))
-      The Selected Firmware file will be patched with data from the official firmware and then downloaded to the radio.
+      The Selected Firmware file will be patched with data from the official firmware and then downloaded to the radio along with the additional language if selected.
     - When the download is complete, if the radio does not automatically reboot, turn the power off and on again.

  **Note!
 The codeplug format used in all radios except the GD-77 is not supported by the firmware, so you will need to install an OpenGD77 format codeplug using the CPS before you can any functions of the radio, except the VFO - which can be changed manually**